A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

-Assume the $p$-divisible group of $A$ is in the isogeny class labelled by $[b]\in B(G,\mu)$.
+Assume the $p$-divisible group of $A$ is in the isogeny class labeled by $[b]\in B(G,\mu)$.
 Then the image of the above map lies in the substack $\Igs^{\circ,b}_{K^p}$.
-If furthermore the element $[b]$ is basic, c.f. remark \ref{basic}, then the group $I_x$ is an inner form of $G$, agreeing with $G$ at all places but $p$ and infinity (c.f. \cite[6.30]{RZ}).
-In this case, by the proof of \textit{loc. cit.}, the set of isogeny classes of abelian varieties over $k$ with $G$-structure is finite and is bijective to the Hasse kernel $\mathrm{ker}^1(\Q,I_x)$ (and hence to $\mathrm{ker}^1(\Q,G)$) of the map
+If furthermore the element $[b]$ is basic as in Remark \ref{basic}, then the group $I_x$ is an inner form of $G$, agreeing with $G$ at all places but $p$ and infinity, see \cite[Theorem 6.30]{RZ}.
+In this case, by the proof of \textit{loc. cit.}, the set of isogeny classes of abelian varieties over $k$ with $G$-structure, whose $p$-divisible group has isogeny type $[b]$, is finite and is bijective to the Hasse kernel $\mathrm{ker}^1(\Q,I_x)$ (and hence to $\mathrm{ker}^1(\Q,G)$ by \cite[Equation (4.2.2)]{Kottwitz84}) of the map

 For each such isogeny class, we fix a point $x_i\in \mathscr{S}_{K}(k)$ lying in it, and define

 We have the following reformulation of Rapoport-Zink uniformization: